-The seven major factors that could result to insomnia, based on the principles of traditional Chinese medicine, include overexertion, overwork, worries, resentment, irritation and other anger-related emotions, poor diet, constitutional weakness, childbirth, and internal body heat.
+The seven major factors that could result in insomnia, based on the principles of traditional Chinese medicine, include overexertion, overwork, worries, resentment, irritation and other anger-related emotions, poor diet, constitutional weakness, childbirth, and internal body heat.

 In Chinese medicine, insomnia is first differentiated whether the condition is caused by an excess or by a deficiency.
 Once the differentiation of patterns is determined, then specific treatment can now be concocted.

-Although, each treatment will have the same goal of calming the mind of the patient, which is definitely the main cause of the condition, a major part of the treatment regimen will focus on the specific pattern of the insomnia.
+Although, each treatment will have the same goal of calming the mind of the patient, which is definitely the main cause of the condition, a major part of the treatment regimen will focus on the specific pattern of insomnia.

 Acupuncture, which has been proven effective in calming the mind and revitalizing the body’s hormones to natural levels, can treat the type of insomnia that is characterized by restless sleep with nightmares, dizziness, irritability, and headaches.